Survey of Instant Runoff Voting (IRV) pathologies

 Incidentally, both this and IRV reversal failure totally refute the false but unfortunately common claim that IRV "always elects true-majority winners."

-This pathology is however considerably more common in "1-dimensional politics" (and "2-dimensional politics," see pictures where it happens about 25% of the time).
+This pathology is however considerably more common in "1-dimensional politics" (and "2-dimensional politics," see pictures where it happens about 25% of the time), hence it perhaps was wrong of me to label it as "less common."

-Question: Then (in the limit of a large number of independent random voters) what are the probabilities IRV yields a favorite betrayal scenario, or a "center squeeze" scenario where the middle candidate B is not elected by IRV despite being a Condorcet winner?
+Question: In this cheesy 1D model (in the limit of a large number of independent random voters) what are the probabilities IRV yields a favorite betrayal scenario, or a "center squeeze" scenario where the middle candidate B is not elected by IRV despite being a Condorcet winner?

 Answers:

-IRV non-monotonicity [raising X in your vote decreases X's winning chances]: this happens with probability (2.5+12.2=14.7)% in 3-candidate large random elections (there are two disjoint kinds of nonmonotonicity, "winner now loses" and "loser now wins" hence the two numbers; also Schläfli function method explained in puzzle #4).
+IRV non-monotonicity [raising X in your vote decreases X's winning chances – or lowering X in your vote increases his winnign chances]: this happens with probability (2.3+12.2=14.5)% in 3-candidate large random elections (there are two disjoint kinds of nonmonotonicity, "winner now loses" and "loser now wins" hence the two numbers; also Schläfli function method explained in puzzle #4).

-This also can occur in extreme forms where e.g. raising X from bottom to top causes X to lose.
+This also can occur in extreme forms where e.g. raising X all the way from bottom to top causes X to lose.
 (Another example; see point 5 there).
 Here's a related weird phenomenon.

-For IRV reversal failure where the IRV winner is the same as the IRV loser, see this and this happens about 2.6% of the time in random 3-candidate elections.
+For IRV reversal failure where IRV's "best winner" is the same as IRV's "worst loser," see this; it happens about 2.6% of the time in random 3-candidate elections.

 Related drop-out⇒reversal paradox.